The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 The anticipated poverty rate increase from 13.2% to 15% would be another blow to Democrats struggling to persuade voters to keep them in power.

-And so once again, the AP seeing everything here to the prism of how it'll affect Obama and the Democrats.
+And so once again, the AP is seeing everything here through the prism of how it'll affect Obama and the Democrats.

-What's this gonna do to the Democrats' re-election?
+What's this going to do to the Democrats' reelection?

 Record poverty in Obama.